Archives of the Planetary Mine: Excavating Political Ecologies of Nature Extraction and Energy Consumption in the Global South

 Archives of the Planetary Mine is a collaborative project that explores the intersections between culture, materiality, politics, energy consumption, and extractivism across the Global South.
 By emphasizing this transnational aspect, the project highlights the relevance of cross-discussions to understand the global apparatus of nature and energy commodification in connection with located and situated cultural and social practices.
 We organized an international workshop (Stockholm, November 14-15, 2022) where participants analyzed and historicized the relations between culture and politics, extractivism, and energy from the outlook of material, textual, visual, and politico-economic case studies.

-This project has been supported by the Bank of Sweden Tercentenary Foundation (Stiftelsen Riksbankens jubileumsfond) and The Situated Ecologies Platform, art, design, and research collaborations to contest and democratise ecologies with funds from KTH - Royal Institute of Technology’s Department of Sustainable Development, Environmental Science and Engineering (SEED).
+This project has been supported by the Bank of Sweden Tercentenary Foundation (Stiftelsen Riksbankens jubileumsfond)and The Situated Ecologies Platform, art, design, and research collaborations to contest and democratise ecologies with funds from KTH Royal Institute of Technology’s Department of Sustainable Development, Environmental Science and Engineering (SEED).